 Given an event stream, we are interested in estimating the frequencies of event occurrences at coarser time granularities.
 Data analysis at multiple time granularities was already explored in the context of sequential pattern mining by Bettini et al. [5].
 However, the target of their work is completely different from ours in that, they try to find sequences with predefined beginning and ending timestamps, and they would like to find sequences that have these predefined timestamps at multiple time granularities.
 Our target, however, is to find frequencies of event occurrences at multiple time granularities without any time restriction.
+In a more recent work, Li et al. [20] mine frequent itemsets along with their temporal patterns from large transaction sets.
+They first find the frequent itemsets using an a priori-based algorithm, and then find out if these itemsets are still frequent with respect to some interesting patterns, which are temporal patterns may be in terms of multiple time granularities, they should be predefined by users.

-Temporal aggregation queries were well studied and several approaches have been proposed recently [10, 12, 14, 20, 24, 30, 31, 33].
+Temporal aggregation queries were well studied and several approaches have been proposed recently [10,13,18,21,25,34,36,38].
 However, all these works consider only a single time granularity, where this granularity is usually the same as the granularity used to store the time attributes.
-To the best of our knowledge, the only work exploring the aggregate queries of streaming data in the time dimension at multiple time granularities appeared in [32], where Zhang et.al. present specialized indexing schemes for maintaining aggregates using multiple levels of temporal granularities: older data is aggregated using coarser granularities while more recent data is aggregated with finer detail.
+To the best of our knowledge, the only work exploring the aggregate queries of streaming data in the time dimension at multiple time granularities appeared in [37], where Zhang et al. present specialized indexing schemes for maintaining aggregates using multiple levels of temporal granularities: older data is aggregated using coarser granularities while more recent data is aggregated with finer detail.
 If the dividing time between different granularities should be advanced, the values at the finer granularity are traversed and the aggregation at coarser granularity is computed.
 Their work is different from ours in that, they calculate the exact aggregate function of the stream at predefined coarser time granularities by performing queries.
 However, we scan the stream only once and estimate the frequency of the event at any arbitrary time granularity without storing any information at intermediate time granularities.

-2.3 Histograms
+2.3.
+Histograms